alanphys/BeamSchemeV1/readme.txt

 To install BeamScheme run the BSSetup.exe file.

-Alternatively extract the files manually and copy into a directory of your choosing.
+From version 1.01 BeamScheme features a USB disk install where the files can be extracted to a directory of your choosing and run.

 4) Use
 Run the program by double clicking the desktop icon, selecting the "BeamScheme" menu option or double clicking the BeamScheme.exe file in Windows explorer